mcgill-robotics/rover-2025/teleop/README.md

 - ✅ Start React UI (Port 3000)
 - ✅ Provide graceful shutdown with Ctrl+C

-**Note**: This script was renamed from `start-offline-mapping.sh` to better reflect that it starts the complete teleop system, not just the mapping functionality.

 ### 3. Individual Service Testing
 ```bash
 # Start specific services for testing